angeella/Cluster-mass-EEG/Cluster_Mass_EEG.md

-We will explain and apply in R the **permutation-based cluster-mass** method proposed by @Maris using EEG data.
-Finally the **All-Resolution Inference** from @ARI is applied in order to compute the lower bound for the true discovery proportion inside the clusters computed.
+We will explain and apply in R the **Permutation-Based Cluster-Mass** method proposed by [Maris and Oostenveld, 2007](https://doi.org/10.1016/j.jneumeth.2007.03.024) and developed in R by [Frossard and Renaud, 2018](https://cran.r-project.org/web/packages/permuco/vignettes/permuco_tutorial.pdf), using EEG data.
+Finally the **All-Resolution Inference** from [Rosenblatt et al. 2018](https://doi.org/10.1016/j.neuroimage.2018.07.060) is applied in order to compute the lower bound for the true discovery proportion inside the clusters computed.

 # Packages